KjetilIN/UniversityAPI/README.md

     - `https://restcountries.com/v3.1/aplha/{COUNTRY_ALPHA}`

-JSON Response of Country (In this exsample Colombia):
+JSON Response of Country (In this example Colombia):

 ```
 [[{